Vertical thinking: Practical application

 The utilitarian applications of almost every "method of thinking" can be seen as seemingly endless as individuals can apply such methods of thinking in practically any scenario.
 However, the creation of vertical thinking was meant to serve as a tool to incite critical thinking in individuals from a young age.
 Though not as widely renown as Six Thinking Hats, the works of de Bono in this case can again be seen as a tool to assist teachers in an academic setting.
 De Bono saw it as vital for the individuals categorized under the developing age to acknowledge the concept of critical thinking.
 However, this was not meant to dissuade the use of creativity in problem solving, but rather endorse a balance of both.
 The works of de Bono were further broadened by Paul Sloane who developed the Situation puzzle.

 The situation puzzles are a series of puzzles where every question has a number of possible answers, as well as one being the most correct.
 Children playing the game are rewarded not only for correctly selecting the most correct answer, but also for identifying other answers that were a possibility.
 Through this method both lateral and vertical thinking abilities of the individual are developed simultaneously as well as allowing teachers to assess which type of "thinker" the child fits best.
 The discernment and classification of a child's thinking pattern is extremely valuable for teachers when it comes to development.
 Due to this, the practical application of the concepts derived from de Bono has an overwhelming progressive influence in the academic setting.

 Introduction of these concepts to a child are said to be most useful from the ages 4 onward.
 When considering existing adolescent trends with regards to cognitive development, it is around the age of 4 that individuals begin to realize that thoughts may not always be true.
-This is the around the age where the ability to acquire knowledge through induction occurs for the child.
+This is around the age where the ability to acquire knowledge through induction occurs for the child.
 Thus, the ability to think sequentially (in this case being classified as vertical thinking) is a concept that will begin to resonate with the child.
-Due to the fact that individuals generally affiliate themselves with a single method of thinking, being either vertical or later, Paul Sloane suggests the introduction of such situation puzzles at a young age.
+Due to the fact that individuals generally affiliate themselves with a single method of thinking, being either vertical or lateral, Paul Sloane suggests the introduction of such situation puzzles at a young age.
 This is said to help stimulate the type of thinking the child would otherwise not be comfortable with.

 Benefits for children of developing these thinking skills include, but are not limited to: